keciakaroline/keciasantos/README.md

 I'm a quick learner, proactive and can work on my own initiative in fast-paced environments.
 I'm eager to contribute my technical expertise, collaborative skills, and passion for innovation to drive the success of frontend development projects and contribute to the growth of a dynamic organization.
 I also believe in teamwork.

-* 🌍  I'm based in Germany
+* 🌍  I'm based in Brazil
 * 🖥️  See my portfolio at [keciakaroline.com](http://keciakaroline.com/)
 * ✉️  You can contact me at [keciakaroline@gmail.com](mailto:keciakaroline@gmail.com)